 “… under Segal’s baton, it was by far the most enthralling part of the concert [Lutoslawski’s Concerto for Orchestra].
 In fact, it was a more exciting and edifying performance than any recording with which I’m familiar, even Lutoslawski’s own.”

-Born in Jerusalem in 1944, Uri Segal is currently in his eighth season serving as Principal Guest Conductor at the Jacobs School of Music at Indiana University.
-He is also Laureate Conductor of the Century Orchestra in Osaka, Japan, an orchestra he founded and led for eight years.
-In addition, he has served as Music Director of the Louisville Orchestra, Music Director of the Chautauqua Festival Orchestra, Principal Conductor of both the Philharmonia Hungarica and Bournemouth Symphony, Music Director of the Israel Chamber Orchestra and Principal Guest Conductor of the Stuttgart Radio Symphony.
+Born in Jerusalem in 1944, Uriel Segal has enjoyed a distinguished international career.
+Founder and currently Laureate Conductor of the Century Orchestra Osaka in Japan, Mr. Segal is well known in the U.S., having held music directorships with the Louisville Orchestra (1996-2004) and the Chautauqua Festival (1989-2007).
+Principal Conductor of both the Philharmonia Hungarica and Bournemouth Symphony, he has also served as Music Director of the Israel Chamber Orchestra, and Principal Guest Conductor of the Stuttgart RadioOrchestra (1972-1987).